OPIM5512-pyb24001/OPIM5512-pyb24001/README.md

 - data science using Python
 - intro to deep learning
 - Business Desicion Modeling
-- A fun fact about me is i am a  huge football fan and i started watching football when i was 10 yearsd old , since then i support FC barcelona
+- A fun fact about me is i am a  huge football fan and i started watching football when i was 10 yearsd old , since then i supporting  FC barcelona